-The Reinartz Law Firm represents people who have been injured on a variety of properties in New Jersey, including commercial properties, worksites, apartment buildings, shopping malls, restaurants, retail establishments, parking lots, sidewalks, and more.
-These cases involve complex issues of law and medicine, and damages can range from minor to catastrophic.
+The Reinartz Law Firm represents people who have been injured at commercial properties, worksites, apartment buildings, shopping malls, restaurants, retail establishments, parking lots, sidewalks, and more.
+These types of cases are typically referred to as “Premises Liability” matters.
+They involve complex issues of law and medicine, and damages can range from minor to catastrophic.

 We pursue compensation for victims of negligence who are injured by dangerous conditions on poorly maintained property.
 A dangerous condition can be virtually anything, such as snow and ice, trash and debris, improperly maintained steps, potholes in parking lots, raised steps on sidewalks, a slippery surface, and more.
 These types of claims all fall under the category of Premises Liability.

 Our firm represents clients who have suffered injuries in premises liability accidents involving:

 - Falldown Injuries

 - Inadequate Security